nileswyles/c-cpp-sandbox/README.md

 - Statically allocated data structures for embedded systems with no real dynamic memory allocation mechanism, or where consistent, predictable performance is really important?
     - CPP provide any value there?
     -   RAII?
     - HMM... might want to bring back the C array implementation lol and reader too?
+        Which might have been the original plan?
+        Or write allocator/redefine new

+        Global replacements
+        The versions (1-4) are implicitly declared in each translation unit even if the <new> header is not included.
+Versions (1-8) are replaceable: a user-provided non-member function with the same signature defined anywhere in the program, in any source file, replaces the default version.
+Its declaration does not need to be visible.